filip-topic/OCR-NER-tesseract/README.md

+The experiment is ran using the ./main.py script.

 Tasks A, B, and C are implemented in the ./scr folder in corresponding python script

 Object detection results from task A are saved in the ./predictions/ folder.